missingno7/revo/funtree/README.md

 cargo run --release
 ```

-- Best individual of each generation are stored in the `out` directory as a png files with the
+- Plots of function that do the best approximation of each generation (best individuals) are stored in the `out` directory as a png files with the
   name `best_{generation}.png`.
+- Best individual is also printed to the console.
 - When visualisation is enabled, the population is visualised at each generation and stored in the `out` directory as a
   png file with the name `pop_{generation}.png`.